 I experiment this circuit on breadboard and them will operate from 9V to 12V now we take it to check 9-volts battery.
 Which a good available battery will have voltage about 8V.

 Here is video of lectronicsNmore that make this project worked very great.
 Thanks a lot.

-We use volts meter to measure voltage at input probe. and take it to the 8.3V then adjust VR untill LED1 glow and buzzer emit.
+We use volts meter to measure the voltage at the input probe.
+And take it to the 8.3V.
+Then, adjust VR until LED1 glow and buzzer emit.